itwritsmall/itwritsmall.github.io/_posts/2019-11-30-install-pnp4nagios.md

 ![image]({{site.url}}/assets/2019-11-30-install-pnp4nagios/PNP4NagiosIntegratedNagiosGUIDetail.png)

-Dig yourself, you've made Nagios much more useful.
+Dig yourself!
+You've made Nagios much more useful.

 ## Conclusion

 By installing and configuring PNP4Nagios you've enabled saving historical performance monitor data in Nagios.
 You've also integrated some serviceable though not particularly attractive visualizations.

-Creating this database linkeage allows you to up the visualization game if you want.
+Creating this database linkage allows you to up the visualization game if you want.
 Specifically, it's the gateway to using `Grafana` to build dashboards from the Nagios data.

 ### Resources